 APPLICATION AND ACCEPTANCE

 Applications to the conference will be accepted between November 1, 2014 and March 15, 2015.
 Acceptance is based on the strength and promise of the writing sample and on the Admissions Board's judgment that the applicant will benefit from the conference.
 The application cover letter is also considered.
-Two workshops will be offered in poetry (Deming, Gay); one in fiction (Urrea); and four in creative nonfiction (Bass, Houston, Sanders, and Strand).
+Two workshops will be offered in poetry (Deming, Gay); one in fiction (Urrea); and five in creative nonfiction (Bass, Childs, Houston, Sanders, and Strand).

 Acceptances will be made on a rolling basis and applicants will be notified whether they have been admitted approximately four to six weeks after they apply.

 The conference is making available a limited number of $300 grants-in-aid to participants accepted into the program.
 In addition, there will be at least one full scholarship offered.